External Hard Drive Recovery: How to Recover Data from External Hard Drive

-If you have an external hard drive excess of more than 1 TB, it’s recommended to partition it to prevent the data from losing at the same time and manage the drive easily.
-You can use the AOMEI Partition Assistant to partition your external hard drive with an easy way by following the wizard.
+If you have an external hard drive excess of more than 1 TB, it’s recommended to partition it to prevent the data from losing simultaneously and manage the drive easily.
+You can use the AOMEI Partition Assistant to partition your external hard drive in an easy way by following the wizard.

 Right-click the external hard drive and select “Quick Partition”.
 Then, you can set up the partition count, disk type (MBR or GPT), partition size, file system, and partition label.
 After that, click on “Start Partitioning”.